Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADGroup.md

 ```

 ### -DisplayName
-The name of the new group
+Specifies the display name of the group.

 ```yaml
 Type: String